 The Compensation Committee determines base salaries for the NEOs each year accounting for multiple factors, including breadth, scope and complexity of the role, internal equity, succession planning and retention objectives, market positioning and budget.
 The Committee also considers the analyses provided by our independent compensation consultant.
 Decisions are based in part on market data provided by the Compensation Committee's independent compensation consultant.
-For Messrs.
-Rao, Buster, Rusing and Vollet, the Compensation Committee determined that an approximate 3.0% increase in base pay was appropriate.
-This decision was based in part on market data provided by Pearl Meyer, the Compensation Committee's independent compensation consultant, which indicated that base salaries for the average NEO, excluding the CEO, were below the 25th percentile for the Peer Group.
-Additionally, Mr. Thompson has not had an annual base pay raise since he joined the Company in September 2015.
+The Compensation Committee determined that an approximate 3.0% increase in base pay was appropriate for each of the NEOs.
+This was the first increase in annual base pay for Mr. Thompson since he joined the Company.
+This decision was based in part on market data provided by Pearl Meyer, the Compensation Committee's independent compensation consultant, which indicated that base salaries for the average NEO were below the 25th percentile for the Peer Group.

-The table set forth below lists the base salaries for the NEOs for 2021 and 2022.
-The salaries for 2022 were established at the beginning of January 2022.
+The table set forth below lists the base salaries for the NEOs for 2022 and 2023.
+The salaries for 2023 were established at the beginning of January 2023.

-Named Executive Officer 2021 Annual Salary 2022 Annual Salary Increase (%)
+Named Executive Officer 2022 Annual Salary 2023 Annual Salary Increase (%)

-Scott L. Thompson \$1,100,000 \$1,100,000 -
+Scott L. Thompson \$1,100,000 \$1,133,000 3%

-Bhaskar Rao \$ 450,000 \$464,000 3%
+Bhaskar Rao \$464,000 \$478,000 3%

-H. Clifford Buster, III \$ 500,000 \$515,000 3%
+H. Clifford Buster, III \$515,000 \$531,000 3%

-Steven H. Rusing \$ 400,000 \$ 412,000 3%
+Steven H. Rusing \$412,000 \$ 425,000 3%

-Scott J. Vollet \$ 450,000 \$464,000 3%
+Scott J. Vollet \$464,000 \$478,000 3%

-2022 Annual Incentive Plan
+2023 Annual Incentive Plan